Police investigating after alleged scam bilks west-end Toronto condo hunters - Toronto | Globalnews.ca

 Global News reached out to the actual owner of the suite.
 He said he only became aware there was something amiss in October when building management contacted him and informed him that his tenant, Agunbiade, may be attempting to rent the suite to others.

-“I send him an email just talking about those things,” he told Global News.
+“I sent him an email just talking about those things,” he told Global News.
 “I just emphasized again, that this is not allowed and if you want to move out, no problem.”

 The landlord said he has been in touch with a lawyer.
-He said has also tried to reach Agunbiade, but has been unable to for several days now.
+He said he has also tried to reach Agunbiade, but has been unable to do so for several days now.

 READ MORE: Craigslist rent scam leaves Regina homeowners stunned